• Home |

 Buckshot is typically not used on birds or small game due to the amount of kinetic energy it carries.
 Using buckshot on a bird is considered, by many, unethical and typically renders the majority of the meat inedible.

-For general target shooting, sporting clays, or upland game, you’re going to want to get some game loads or bird shot.
-This type of shotgun ammo has low recoil and fires a lot of tiny pellets to give you a good pattern and the highest probability of hitting your target.
-These loads are typically filled with #7-1/2, #8, or #9 shot and can be bought in bulk from companies like Rio, Fiocchi, Remington, Winchester, and Federal.
+For general target shooting, sporting clays, or upland game, you’re going to want to get some game loads or birdshot.
+This type of shotgun ammo has low recoil and fires a lot of tiny pellets to give you a good pattern and a higher probability of hitting your target.
+These loads are typically filled with #7-1/2, #8, or #9 shot, and can be bought in bulk from companies like RIO, Fiocchi, Remington, Winchester, and Federal.

 For home defense, buckshot is the best choice.
-A typical 20-gauge shotshell filled with #3 buckshot will contain around 20 pellets.
-This means when you squeeze the trigger, you are essentially firing the equivalent of twenty 0.25” caliber bullets at the same time.
-That will stop just about any threat pretty quickly if you ask me!
-Multiple pellets also have the added advantage of increasing your chances of hitting vital organs to incapacitate a bad guy as quickly as possible.
+A typical 20 Gauge shotshell filled with #3 buckshot contains around 20 pellets.
+When you squeeze the trigger, you are essentially firing the equivalent of twenty 0.25" caliber bullets at the same time.
+That will stop just about any threat pretty quickly.
+Multiple pellets also have the added advantage of increasing your chances of hitting vital organs and incapacitating the bad guy as quickly as possible.

 For deer hunting, slugs are your best friend.
-Although buckshot was designed for big game hunting, many states and territories prohibit its use for this purpose.
+Although buckshot is designed for big game hunting, many states and territories prohibit its use for that purpose.
 This is because at longer ranges, buckshot spreads out and increases the potential for only wounding a deer.
-Slugs, on the other hand, provide hunters with higher levels of accuracy at longer ranges and focus all the shotgun’s power into a single point.
-Slugs increase stopping power and reduces the potential for merely wounding the animal.
+Slugs, on the other hand, provide hunters with higher levels of accuracy at longer ranges, and also focus all the shotgun’s power into a single point.
+Slugs increase stopping power and reduce the potential for merely wounding the animal.

-Shotgun slugs can be used for home defense, however over-penetration is a big problem.
-A 20-gauge shotgun slug is great when hunting in the woods where over-penetration doesn’t really matter, but indoors you need to consider the safety of your family members.
-A 20-gauge slug will typically have no issues passing through any would-be home invader and several layers of drywall behind them, possibly hitting an innocent bystander or a loved one.
-Therefore, it is our recommendation that buckshot should be primarily used for home defense over slugs.
+Shotgun slugs can be used for home defense.
+However, over-penetration is a big problem.
+A 20 Gauge shotgun slug is great when hunting in the woods where over-penetration doesn’t really matter, but when you're in civilization you need to consider the safety of family members and neighbors.
+A 20 Gauge slug is likely to pass through a home invader and several layers of drywall behind them, possibly hitting an innocent bystander or a loved one.
+It is our recommendation that buckshot should be primarily used for home defense over slugs.

-Now that you know which shotgun ammo to buy, let’s get back to our Top 5 List of the best 20 gauge ammo available by clicking HERE!
+Now that you know which shotgun ammo to buy, get back to our Top 5 List of the best 20 Gauge ammo available by clicking HERE!

 Chris Dwulet